metaspartan/kronos/README.md

 As of v2.0.1 Beta of Kronos it now has support for BitClout (CLOUT).
 Further integration is a WIP, Send and Receiving CLOUT works!

+As of v2.0.2 Beta of Kronos it now has more support for CLOUT profiles, your avatar throughout Kronos will now reflect what your BitClout PubKey has set!

 Prerequisites
 -------------